 You’re sleepy.
 You’re hungry.
 We’re here to help.
-To ensure MacEwan students have the sustenance they need to kick-start their days, SAMU offers a free breakfast to all students twice a month during the Fall and Winter terms.
-These breakfasts range from traditional continental breakfasts and healthy morning snacks to hot breakfasts with pancakes, eggs and bacon.
+To ensure MacEwan students have the sustenance they need to kick-start their days, SAMU offers a free breakfast to all students every week!
+Every Wednesday, keep an eye out for the Breakfast Club To-Go cart.

-Visit the Upcoming Events page for the next Breakfast Club date on your campus!
+Visit the Upcoming Events page for the next Breakfast Club To-Go date, time and route!

 Want more info?